 We insisted on a break at the Parkheights Viewpoint (7.8 km).
 Descending to the rocky shoreline rewarded us with a rustic bench rest on.
 The kelp forest was thick and golden in the green ocean.
 After leaving the dry bluffs at Parkheights, the trail leveled out and travelled through wetter temperate rainforest zones.
 A few creeks trickled to the ocean at last.
 Iron Mine Bay and the proximity of Donaldson Island marked the official end of the Coast Trail.

-We’ve spent lots of time hiking in East Sooke Park.
+We have spent lots of time hiking in East Sooke Regional Park.
 There are so many fun trails that interconnect with each other creating endless combinations of loops.
-Our first thru-hike of the Coast Trail was awesome!
+Anyone who enjoys coastal hiking and backpacking will love the Coast Trail.
+Even hard core West Coast Trail backpacking veterans or North Coast Trail fans would appreciate this refreshing and challenging day-hike.

 - Excellent training.
 East Sooke Park is our preferred weekend training zone for bigger backpacking trips.
 The Coast Trail terrain was satisfactorily challenging.
 The constant ups and downs of the Coast Trail over many hours provided a great cardio workout and conditioning for summer backpacking.